-You can extend New Relic for Python's monitoring to trace time spent in additional functions or methods of classes by modifying your configuration file.
+You can extend the Python agent's monitoring to trace time spent in additional functions or methods of classes by modifying your configuration file.
 This form of custom instrumentation is simpler to implement than API calls, and does not require you to modify your code.
 However, for more complex needs, you may need to implement Python instrumentation by API.

 To extend instrumentation to designated functions and class methods, add them to the

 newrelic section of the agent configuration file.
 The identifier for a function should have the form

 To list more than one item, use either of these methods:

 - One line: Separate each item with a space.